hjelev/cv/README.md

     Options:
-        -a, --all    - list all supported github repositories --html       - generates html file with versions -t           - prints the result as markdown/jira table -s, --silent - display only the version
+        -a, --all    - list all supported github repositories --html       - generates html file with versions -p , --print - prints the result as html on screen -t , --table - prints the result as markdown/jira table -s, --silent - display only the version
         -S, --simple - hide header and description
         -h, --help   - shows this message